yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 ​Rolling aggregates (aka sliding or moving aggregates) are just totals — sum or average.
 But instead of calculating them across all elements, we use a different approach.

-Consider an example.
-Here is a table with the income and expenses of one employee (let it be Irene) for nine months of the year:
+Consider the company our employees work for.
+Here is a table with its income and expenses for nine months of the year:

 ```
 ┌──────┬───────┬────────┬─────────┐